 The Office of Residential Life

 In each house, as a part of the overall advising system of the college, student fellows serve as peer counselors to new students.
 Student fellows, usually second-year students, are assigned 8–12 freshmen who live near them in the residential house.
 There are also student fellows for new transfer, visiting, and exchange students.
 Student fellows can assist you with registration procedures and point you towards various campus resources.
 They are trained to assist you with any personal problems you may encounter during your first year at college.
 Student fellows are carefully selected for their ability to relate to others, their sense of responsibility, judgment, discretion, and maturity.
 They are an invaluable campus resource.

-You will first meet your student fellow on Tuesday afternoon, August 28, for a brief orientation to the campus and information about the opening days.
+You will first meet your student fellow on Tuesday afternoon, August 26, for a brief orientation to the campus and information about the opening days.
 Student fellows are expected to be in regular contact with you throughout the year.

-House Advisors.
 House advisors are full-time student affairs professionals who work and live in the houses.
-They serve several functions in the support of residential life within the residential clusters.
+They serve several functions in support of residential life within the residential clusters.
 Acting as liaisons between the Office of Residential Life and the residential house, house advisors also serve as an ongoing resource to house fellows, house student advisors, student fellows, and house officers.
 They provide valuable personal support for all residential students.

 In each house, a house student advisor, usually a member of the junior class, works along with the house advisors.
 House student advisors are involved in the selection, training, and supervision of the student fellows in their building.

 For more information, please visit http://residentiallife.vassar.edu.